ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 ## Overview
 ### RyanOnTheInside node pack introduces dynamic features to ComfyUI:
-  **Dynamic Reactivity**: Almost all nodes in this pack can be made to react to audio, MIDI, motion, time, color, depth, brightness, and more, allowing for incredibly dynamic and responsive workflows.**
+  **Dynamic Reactivity**: Almost all nodes in this pack can be made to react to audio, MIDI, motion, time, color, depth, brightness, and more, allowing for incredibly dynamic and responsive workflows.
+If a node prefixed with  FLEX, then this  reactivity is central to its functionality.**

 - 🎆 **Particle Systems**: Create mesmerizing, fluid-like effects
 - 🎵 **Audio & MIDI Processing**: Separate instruments and create audio-reactive visuals